mattadesanya/mattadesanya/README.md

 🌱

+I am an Engineering Manager focused on building high-performing teams and sustainable engineering organizations.

-I wrote my first hello-world program in QBASIC 20 years ago.
-Since then, I've built apps, led small teams and an entire engineering department.
-I've programmed in Java, Javascript, PHP, Python to name a few.
+Started with QBASIC more than 20 years ago.
+Since then I've built software, led teams, and learned that most engineering problems are ultimately people, communication, and systems problems.

-I currently work as an Engineering Manager, which means that I don't get to code much during the day.
-My work is everything between humans and computers.
+Still technical.
+Still building.
+Still learning.

+Writer, teacher, occasional musician.

 Most evenings and weekends, I shapeshift into this [bull](https://github.com/mattoranking).

-Besides work, I blog, teach and practice new chords on my guitar or piano.

 📫